The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Certificate available: Yes (paid)

-Yonsei University, one of the most prestigious universities in South Korea, offers a beginner’s course on the Korean language held on the ever-growing Coursera platform.
-If you enjoy learning with an instructor and a simulation of a class, then this course could be for you!
+Yonsei University, one of the most prestigious universities in South Korea, offers a popular and highly-rated beginner’s Korean course held on the Coursera platform.

-The course consists of five lessons with four units, covering fundamental concepts in reading, writing, speaking and listening while offering additional exercises to supplement your learning.
-You’ll start with the very basics of the Korean alphabet before moving up and learning elementary Korean knowledge like talking about the date and time as well as everyday topics.
+The course consists of 5 lessons with 4 units, covering fundamental concepts in reading, writing, speaking and listening while offering additional exercises to supplement your learning.
+It’s estimated that the full course takes about 18 hours to complete, depending on your study pace.

 Pros: